return42/sphkerneldoc/doc/books/linux_tv/media/v4l/diff-v4l.rst

 =============

-V4L provides the ``VIDIOCGCHAN`` and ``VIDIOCSCHAN`` ioctl using struct ``video_channel`` to enumerate the video inputs of a V4L device.
-The equivalent V4L2 ioctls are
+V4L provides the ``VIDIOCGCHAN`` and ``VIDIOCSCHAN`` ioctl using struct :c:type:`struct video_channel` to enumerate the video inputs of a V4L device.
+The equivalent V4L2 ioctls are :ref:`VIDIOC_ENUMINPUT <vidioc-enuminput>`, :ref:`VIDIOC_G_INPUT <vidioc-g-input>` and :ref:`VIDIOC_S_INPUT <vidioc-g-input>` using struct
-:ref:`VIDIOC_ENUMINPUT <vidioc-enuminput>`,
-:ref:`VIDIOC_G_INPUT <vidioc-g-input>` and
-:ref:`VIDIOC_S_INPUT <vidioc-g-input>` using struct